 Standard 3.
 Preventing and Controlling Healthcare – Associated Infections

 - + Recognising and Responding to Clinical Deterioration in Acute Health Care

 Colin Street Day Hospital is also required to be licensed annually by the Western Australian Health Licensing Standards and Review Unit (LSRU) according to the “Licensing Standards to the Arrangements for Management, Staffing and Equipment.
 Day Hospitals Class A.”

-Each year an auditor from LSRU visit the hospital and audit the facility against the Standards set out under Management, Building and Design, Equipment and Staffing.
+Each year auditors from LSRU visit the hospital and audit the facility against the Standards set out under Management, Building and Design, Equipment and Staffing.

 Patient Safety and Quality

 Colin Street Day Hospital is committed to the continual improvement of patient care.
 In 27 years of providing hospital services to Western Australians, CSDS continues to have an exemplary record in delivering quality care to our patients.